inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 Test manager: Tobias’ is our test manager, and is therefore responsible for the quality of our code by ensuring that each team member are developing using TDD.

-We choose the use of Kanban for our project, which we are still using as it provides great flexibility because of different time schedules and it provides a good overview of what needs to be done, what the other team members are working on, and what is completed.
+We chose the use of Kanban for our project, which we are still using as it provides great flexibility because of different time schedules and it provides a good overview of; what needs to be done, what the other team members are working on, and what is completed.
-We also use pair-programming when we are working together in person which allows for different opinions and more efficient ways of developing as we get the chance of discussing while programming.
+We also use pair-programming when we are having in person meetings which allows for different opinions and more efficient ways of developing as we get the chance of discussing while programming.

+When working together as a group, it's hard to distribute the work equally in a way that everyone has the same amount of work.
+However we have handled it somewhat okay, and it have not led to any conflicts in the group.
+We are working well together with the chosen methods and are trying to include everyone as much as possible.
+When disagreeing about something, everyone says their opinion, or we vote on what to do.

+Communication has not been a problem either.
+We are using our slack channel for discussing, questions and planning extra meetings if necessary.
+It's also easy to get hold of the lecturer or group leaders if we have any questions regarding the assignments or something else.